Create, Connect, Contribute

 Curiosity Lab: What can we spark through collectively imagining something?
-Through a series of interactive prompts, participants will explore the power of collaboration using creative frameworks for heartfelt discussions and interactive exploration.
-In the Curiosity Lab, we will make use of metaphor, spontaneity, storytelling, and all the senses to share, nurture, and develop fresh ideas together within a supportive cohort.
+Through a series of interactive prompts, participants explored the power of collaboration using creative frameworks for heartfelt discussions and interactive exploration.
+In the Curiosity Lab, we made use of metaphor, spontaneity, storytelling, and all the senses to share, nurture, and developed fresh ideas together within a supportive cohort.
 Hosted by teaching artist and Bay Area-based theatre maker Evan Johnson.

 Evan Johnson is an actor/creator, teaching artist, and community builder with over 15 years experience.
 He’s the director of the Cosmic Elders Theatre Ensemble, and he hosts regular gatherings, events, and workshops.
 Evan’s background is in physical theatre, improv, solo performance, and playwriting.
 For more info: www.evanjohnsonplays.com

 Writing as Practice: Discovering the Joy of Connection

 One of the fallacies of joy is that it only blooms when life is just right.
 The truth is that joy, the deep sense of being connected to our lives, is possible regardless of our circumstance.

 For this Play Date, we used writing as the tool and the expression of connection.
 This wasn’t your second-grade teacher’s writing class.
 We were free to roam without a dictionary, commas or proper sentence structure.
 We were given a prompt and then invited to write from what some have called our “wild mind” — a place of forgotten treasures and unexpected visitors.
 Whatever your relationship to writing, you were welcomed to this party.
 We got to be playful, soulful and courageous.
 Our writing was different, but we were not alone.
 Our stories connect us, and this is fertile ground for joy.